-By using cloud accounting and syncing with Futrli, you are working in a real-time environment.
-That empowers strong and fast decision making.
+Work in a real-time environment.
+It empowers strong and fast decision making.

-New data that’s been added to your Xero or QBO account will be pulled through to Futrli automatically, and of course, you can refresh your data on demand too.
+New data added to your Xero or QBO account will be pulled through to Futrli automatically.
+And, of course, you can refresh your data on demand too.

 Many businesses will have an existing budget set at the beginning of the year.
-These can of course be uploaded into Futrli and saved as a budget, but you can copy this and use it as version 2 – your forecast, which will flex and move with your business as the year progresses.
-For more explanation as to the difference between a budget and forecast, we explain this here; you need both.
+Upload into Futrli and save as a budget.
+But also make a copy and use it as version 2 – your forecast.
+It’ll flex and move with your business as the year progresses.
+The difference between a budget and forecast is explained here.

 Working in this scaleable fashion means your team will unify, and will strive to hit the same overall targets.
-By sharing your forecast with employees, they’ll understand how their tasks and roles are helping feed into the success of your business.
-One of the best ways to teach your staff how they are contributing to the bigger picture is by measuring their progress with key performance indicators.
-Hold that thought, though, because we’re going to cover how they contribute to your forecasting shortly.
+Share your forecast with employees, so they understand how their tasks and roles help the success of your business.

 You must forecast activity in your P&L as that is where the assumptions about your operational activity resides.
-But balance sheet movements and the impact on your cash flows are equally important, and all should be monitored, ideally, weekly.
+But balance sheet movements and the impact on your cash flows are equally important.
+All should be monitored, ideally, weekly.
 This is difficult in a spreadsheet, but not with Futrli.

-A basic round-up: Your P&L shows you the revenues, costs and expenses incurred during a specific period of time (a month or quarter, for example); your balance sheet displays your liabilities vs your assets, so you see a literal balance between the ins and outs; cash flow statements show all the cash your business receives from its ongoing operations and external investment sources, as well as all cash outflows that pay for the operation of your business during a given period.
+A basic round-up: Your P&L shows you the revenues, costs and expenses incurred during a specific period of time (a month or quarter, for example).
+Your balance sheet displays your liabilities vs your assets, so you see a literal balance between the ins and outs.
+Cash flow statements show all the cash your business receives from its ongoing operations.
+It also shows external investment sources and all cash outflows.

 There are different tools within Futrli for different uses.
 The dashboards are your operational companion.
 Alerts monitor your most important metrics at all times.
 PDF reports transform all of your data into board reports, funding applications or business plans.
 Forecasts are your window to every possible outcome your business has.

-Any existing budgets that you have can be exported from your accounts package and then, by using our import template, brought into Futrli.
-Even at import, we go a step further.
-We have designed our template to let you turn your budget into a cash flow forecast at the same time.
+Any existing budgets that you have can be exported from your accounts package and then brought into Futrli.
+You can even turn your budget into a cash flow forecast at the same time.

 You can set the appropriate sales tax and credit terms for every item you wish to forecast (with flexible payment profiles), allowing you to accurately model the cash flow impact of a zero-rated tax invoice to be paid in 60 days or the tax obligations of an item paid today with 20% VAT/GST.